ASHMIT-PROG/Emergency-response/README.md

 # Emergency Response System

-A real-time emergency response system built for hackathons, enabling citizens to instantly notify nearby hospitals and police stations in case of emergencies.
+A real-time emergency response system built for , enabling citizens to instantly notify nearby hospitals and police stations in case of emergencies.

 ## Features